 Throughout this period, whilst his operatic output can be said to have faltered in quantity and quality, he returned to instrumental writing with great conviction: his new friendship with the great Soviet cellist Mstislav Rostropovich resulted in a handful of impressive cello works, such as the Cello Suites No. 1 and 2 (1964, 1967) and the Cello Symphony (1963).

 Britten had never been a particularly healthy individual, but by the late 1960s, it was evident that something was seriously wrong.
-Eventually, he was diagnosed with heart trouble that would eventually require an operation to replace a heart valve.
+Eventually, he was diagnosed with heart trouble that would require an operation to replace a heart valve.
+He delayed the operation, against doctors’ advice, in order to be able to complete Death in Venice (1973).
 During this operation, which went on much longer than had been anticipated, Britten suffered a stroke, making it impossible for him to play the piano or to conduct (both of which activities he’d been extremely good at previously).
 It also knocked his self-confidence and made the physical act of writing music down on large pieces of music paper very difficult.

 In consequence, he practically stopped writing new music in the 1972-1974 time-frame.
 Instead, he found consolation in looking back at his earlier work, revising it and re-publishing it.
 Thus, the long-forgotten Paul Bunyan (1941) was finally performed (on BBC Radio) in 1976.
 Childhood settings of Walter de la Mare were also worked up into Tit for Tat at this time.